 OSHA Radiation Information

 Electromagnetic radiation from cell phones, radio transmitters and other devices is regulated by other federal agencies.
 EPA sets limits on the radiation introduced into the environment from the use of radioactive elements like uranium.
-For information on electromagnetic radiation, see: Radiation Information from Other Agencies.
+For information on electromagnetic radiation, see: Radiation Resources Outside of EPA

 EPA sets environmental standards that apply to members of the public outside nuclear facilities.
 The U.S. Nuclear Regulatory Commission (NRC) licenses and oversees nuclear power plants.
-See: Radiation Information from Other Agencies.
+See: Radiation Resources Outside of EPA

 Learn about Radon on EPA’s Radon website.